zolantris/ValheimMods/src/ValheimRAFT/README.md

    have higher chance of breaking other things and are harder to maintain.
 3. If you want to directly get involved.
 Reach out on discord.

+## Attribution

+- Sarcen: For creating the initial mod and supporting it until v1.4.8!
+- Zolantris: For supporting and expanding the Raft Mod since v1.5.0.
+- RacerX: For contributing a stag icon for sails.
+Looks awesome!

 ## Support Open Source

 <a href='https://ko-fi.com/zolantris' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />

+## Logging Metrics

+These packages may contain logging.
+Logging can be opted out by any user by unchecking `enableMetrics`.
+If you choose to opt-out, please be aware, this will make it more difficult to troubleshoot issues.

+### What information will be collected
+-

+- Paths related to Valheim Game directory
+- Paths related to ValheimRAFT / ValheimVehicles plugin directory such as symlinked directories from vortex mod installer or directories created by r2modman or thunderstore.
+- Health related to the ValheimRAFT mod.
+It will track performance, slowdowns, and bottlenecks making it significantly easier to debug.

+This logging has yet to be implemented.

+## Installing nuget packages

+### With Rider

+use Rider and click nuget (should be bottom left panel, one of the items), and search for the package

+### with nuget.exe (not recommended)

+1. Install nuget.exe
+2. For installing sentry as an example run.
+    ```powershell
+    ..\..\programs\nuget.exe install Sentry -Version 3.41.3 -OutputDirectory Packages`
+    ```

+The example above is if the path for nuget exists 2 directories above this repo and within programs folder.

 ## Getting Started